Fair Hiring Guide

 2. Once you have let them know they have been selected for an interview, it can be a good idea to highlight anything special about the position at this time to make sure they remain interested in the position.
 For example, explain that the position works an alternate schedule, requires traveling, or mention the budgeted salary and ask if it will meet their salary expectations, etc.

-3. Consider inviting them to arrive early and provide them with a copy of the interview questions 15 to 30 minutes prior to the interview.
-This helps to ensure they are better prepared to provide you an interactive and informative interview.
+3. Consider inviting them to arrive early and provide them with a copy of the interview questions prior to the interview; we recommend 24 hours in advance.
+This helps to ensure they are better prepared for an interactive and informative interview.

 4. Give the candidate your name and contact information in case they have to contact you again about the interview.
 In addition, give them an alternate contact name and phone number to use on the day of the interview in case you are not reachable.